diorcety/kerneos/readme.txt

     - First run the following command : mvn -P initWTP to copy some dependencies in the WTP webapp lib directory

-    - run the app using eclipse on your favorite server (i.e JOnAS ;) )
+    - set a JOnAS 5 server in your Eclipse environment

     - load the main page : http://localhost:9000/kerneos/Kerneos.html